eads/migrahack/docs/index.rst

   - Distributions
 - Publish raw and summarized data with a web API

-`Time summaries of crime incident data <https://www.dropbox.com/s/m3jlrrld5rnmnpw/time%20summaries%20of%20crime%20incident%20data%20-%20data%20made%20simple%20hackathon%202014.pdf>`_ by David Eads describes how the the Chicago Tribune applies these techniques to crime data.
+`Time summaries of crime incident data <https://www.dropbox.com/s/m3jlrrld5rnmnpw/time%20summaries%20of%20crime%20incident%20data%20-%20data%20made%20simple%20hackathon%202014.pdf>`_ by David Eads describes how the Chicago Tribune applies these techniques to crime data.

 Our data